 Volunteers can sometimes fall in the shadows of the other hospital employees.
 However, if hospitals want to maintain their volunteer loyalty, prioritize recognizing and highlighting your volunteer’s impacts.
 If your hospital doesn’t already do this, start a volunteer of the month program.
 By doing so, you build excitement for volunteers knowing you appreciate their generosity.
 Consider also organizing fun group activities such as going out for lunch or playing “get-to-know you” games between the volunteers and other hospital staff members.
 Acknowledging that your hospital’s volunteers have the potential to also be your patients can also play a major role in advancing the current volunteer program, as well as the patient experience.
 Just as you solicit employee feedback, consider asking volunteers how they feel about the program to develop quality of care within your organization.

 Reach out to a younger demographic.

-Having an efficient and effective volunteer program deem as a key variable in creating long-term supporters and future team members.
-It is important to establish your hospitals program with a good first impression of program as well letting educating volunteers on their specific impact to the hospital and community.
+Having an efficient and effective volunteer program has been deemed as a key variable in creating long-term supporters and future team members.
+It is important to establish your hospital with a good first impression of the program as well letting educating volunteers on their specific impact to the hospital and community.
 Always keep in mind that hospital volunteers run as the backbone to stabilizing the in-house interactions, as well as increasing the patient experience.